-a.
-Have an advisor present;

-b.
-Question adverse witnesses present at the hearing;

-c.
-Present evidence and witnesses relevant to his or her defense;

-d.
-Be provided prior to the hearing the nature and source of the evidence which will be used by the University; and e.
+- a.
+Have an advisor present; - b.
+Question adverse witnesses present at the hearing; - c.
+Present evidence and witnesses relevant to his or her defense; - d.
+Be provided prior to the hearing the nature and source of the evidence which will be used by the University; and - e.
 Be free from compulsory self-incrimination.

-Provisions for a record of hearings shall be made, other than for informal proceedings before the Residence Directors, Residence Life Coordinators, Assistant Director of Housing for Village Communities, Coordinator for Village Community Services, Coordinator for Residential Judicial Programs, Assistant Director of Student Judicial Affairs, or Director of Student Judicial Affairs.
+Provisions for a record of hearings shall be made, other than for informal proceedings before the Residence Directors, Residence Life Coordinators, Assistant Director of Housing for Village Communities, Coordinator for Village Community Services, Coordinator for Residential Judicial Programs, Assistant Director of Student Judicial Affairs.